François-Élie Vincent

 François-Élie Vincent (20 June 1708 - 28 March 1790) was a French painter of portrait miniatures.

-He was born in Geneva.
-He moved to Paris where he painted and taught.
-Among his pupils were his son, François-André Vincent, a notable painter and a leader of the neoclassical movement, and Adélaïde Labille-Guiard, one of the first women to enter the Académie royale de peinture et de sculpture in Paris.
+Vincent was born in Geneva and moved to Paris around 1745, where he was active as painter and teacher at the Académie de Saint-Luc.
+Vincent Among his pupils were his son, François-André Vincent, a notable painter and a leader of the neoclassical movement, and Adélaïde Labille-Guiard, one of the first women to enter the Académie royale de peinture et de sculpture in Paris.